Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-09-intro-install.markdown

 ## Requirements

-When using the MacRuby, you would need to install the following softwares in advance.
+When use the MacRuby, you would need to install the following softwares in advance.

 - Mac OS X 10.6.8 later
 - Xcode 4.2 or Xcode 4.3
 - MacRuby
-- BridgeSupport Preview 3 (if you would use MacRuby on Mac OS X 10.6.8)
+- BridgeSupport Preview 3 (If you use MacRuby on Mac OS X 10.6.8)

 ## Install Xcode
 Install Xcode from the Mac App Store.
-Launch Mac App Store, and then, search Xcode with search field on top of right corner.
+Launch Mac App Store, and then, search by keywords of "Xcode" at search field on top of right corner.

 ![image](/images/en/intro-install/search_xcode.png)

-You could install Xcode too easy from search result.
+You could install Xcode easily from the search results.

 ![image](/images/en/intro-install/xcode.png)

-If you use the Mac OS X 10.6.8, Xcode 4.2.x will be installed.
-And if you use the Mac OS X 10.7.x, Xcode 4.3.x will be installed.
+If you use Mac OS X 10.6.8, Xcode 4.2.x will be installed.
+And if you use Mac OS X 10.7.x, Xcode 4.3.x will be installed.

 <div class="note">
 <p>